 The next room is the office space.
 It contains a standard conference room with a whiteboard and some cubicles with desks.
 ‘The office,’ Dewane explains, ‘is for low-intensity activity.’

-A more in depth exploration of the Eudamonia Machine.
+Here’s a more in-depth exploration of the Eudaimonia Machine.
 I’m a big fan of the concept, although the branding could be a bit more accessible.

-Perhaps you work at a dogmatic start-up or your situation won’t allow you to make any significant adjustments to your work space or structure.
+Perhaps you work at a dogmatic startup or your situation won’t allow you to make any significant adjustments to your workspace.
 Not being in control of your environment will make it harder to get work done.

-Do you get your best work done while in an open office?
+And ask yourself: Do you really get your best work done in an open office?